kalpetros/projects/restaurant_menu/README.md

 ## Populate the database

-To populate the database with a list of puppies run:
+To populate the database with a list of restaurants run:

 `python lotsofrestaurants.py`